Tom Ashby: Early life and carerr

-He was Auckland's Town Clerk (providing administration and advice to Auckland City Council) between 1944 and 1955 and was also secretary of the committee for the 1950 British Empire Games held at Auckland.
+In 1923, he joined the Auckland City Council as its law and committee clerk.
+In 1936 he was promoted to assistant Town Clerk in 1936, and the next year he was made city treasurer.
+In 1944 Ashby became Auckland's Town Clerk (providing administration and advice to Auckland City Council).
+He was a fellow of the New Zealand Society of Accountants, an associate member of the Australian Institute of Secretaries, a fellow of the Incorporated Institute of Secretaries, a member of the London Institute of Public Administration and the Standards Institute.
+He was also secretary of the committee for the 1950 British Empire Games held at Auckland.
 In the 1951 King's Birthday Honours, Ashby was appointed an Officer of the Order of the British Empire for municipal services.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.